Getting To Enlighten Festival

 There will be four parking zones on each side on the event space.

-Users will be notified of parking location changes via the Beam and Neuron App.
+Users will be notified of parking location changes via the Neuron App.

 To make it even easier to move around the Enlighten Festival locations throughout the city and the National Triangle, a free Shuttle Bus will operate from Friday 28 February to Monday 10 March 2025.